-- A description of all authorization factors that are supported by the product and how each factor is handled, including any conditioning and combining performed. - If validation is supported, the process for validation shall be described, noting what value is used for validation and the process used to perform the validation.
-It shall describe how this process ensures no keys in the key chain are weakened or exposed by this process. - The authorization process that leads to the ultimate release of the BEV.
+- The process for validation shall be described, noting what value(s) is used for validation and the process used to perform the validation.
+It shall describe how this process ensures no keys in the key chain are weakened or exposed by this process.
+It shall describe the method used to limit the number of consecutively failed authorization attempts. - The authorization process that leads to the ultimate release of the DEK.
 This section shall detail the key chain used by the product.
-It shall describe which keys are used in the protection of the BEV and how they meet the derivation, key wrap, or a combination of the two requirements, including the direct chain from the initial authorization to the BEV.
-It shall also include any values that add into that key chain or interact with the key chain and the protections that ensure those values do not weaken or expose the overall strength of the key chain. - The diagram and essay will clearly illustrate the key hierarchy to ensure that at no point the chain could be broken without a cryptographic exhaust or all of the initial authorization values and the effective strength of the BEV is maintained throughout the Key Chain. - A description of the data encryption engine, its components, and details about its implementation (e.g. for hardware: integrated within the device's main SOC or separate co-processor, for software: initialization of the product, drivers, libraries (if applicable), logical interfaces for encryption/decryption, and areas which are not encrypted(e.g. boot loaders, portions associated with the Master Boot Record

-(MBRs), partition tables, etc)).
+It shall describe which keys are used in the protection of the DEK and how they meet the derivation or key wrap.
+It shall also include any values that add into that key chain or interact with the key chain and the protections that ensure those values do not weaken or expose the overall strength of the key chain. - The diagram and essay will clearly illustrate the key hierarchy to ensure that at no point the chain could be broken without a cryptographic exhaust or knowledge of the BEV and the effective strength of the DEK is maintained throughout the Key Chain. - A description of the data encryption engine, its components, and details about its implementation (e.g. for hardware: integrated within the device's main SOC or separate co-processor, for software: initialization of the product, drivers, libraries (if applicable), logical interfaces for encryption/decryption, and areas which are not encrypted(e.g. boot loaders, portions associated with the Master Boot Record (MBRs), partition tables, etc)).
 The description should also include the data flow from the device's host interface to the device's persistent media storing the data, information on those conditions in which the data bypasses the data encryption engine (e.g. read-write operations to an unencrypted Master Boot Record area).
 The description should be detailed enough to verify all platforms to ensure that when the user enables encryption, the product encrypts all hard storage devices.
-It should also describe the platform's boot initialization, the encryption initialization process, and at what moment the product encryption.
+It should also describe the platform's boot initialization, the encryption initialization process, and at what moment the product enables the encryption.

-• The process for destroying keys when they are no longer needed by describing the storage location of all keys and the protection of all keys stored in non-volatile memory.
+• The process for destroying keys when they are no longer needed by including the type of storage location of all keys and the destruction method for that storage..